zerasul/mdbook_en/9Sprites/sprites.md

 Let's comment what a Sprite really is; it is an image that represents an object in the game.
 This object does not need to be controlled by the CPU itself, so it can be controlled by the graphics chip itself, such as the VDP of the Sega Mega Drive.

 Usually, a Sprite is composed of a series of images that represent different frames of an animation; in addition to being able to represent several animations within one image.
-This is known as a SpriteSheet.
+This is known as a _SpriteSheet_.

 <div class="centered_image">
 <img src="9Sprites/img/nadia.png" title="SpriteSheet" alt="SpriteSheet" />
-<em>SpriteSheet</em>
+<em>SpriteSheet Example</em>
 </div>

-As we can see in the previous image, we can see that it is composed of different frames of different animations; normally each animation corresponds to a row, and each frame to each column.
+As we can see in the previous image, we can see that it is composed of different frames and different animations; normally each animation corresponds to a row, and each frame to each column.

 Although it is possible to have different Sprites to represent different objects, we have to take into account the following limitations when working with Sprites in Sega Mega Drive.